Riegooo/mini-quiz-app/README.md

 A simple **console-based quiz application** built using **Node.js**.
 Users can answer multiple-choice questions directly in the terminal.

-This project was created as part of my **JavaScript learning challenge and exercise**,
+This project was created as part of my **JavaScript learning challenge and exercise**

-It’s a fun and educational project to practice problem-solving and logic building using pure JavaScript!

 ---